ifgiscope/scanner/README.md

 2. If a new camera is used run `docker compose -f docker-compose.calibrate.yml up` and select the corners of the grid.
 The run `docker compose -f docker-compose.calibrate.yml down`
 3. Run `docker compose up`
 4. To stop the application do a keyboard interrupt and run `docker compose down`

+## To Do's

+[ ] (Maybe) Automate the device mounting.
+See [stackoverflow: docker-compose devices map all devices from local to container](https://stackoverflow.com/questions/73339141/docker-compose-devices-map-all-devices-from-local-to-container)
+[ ] Connect to a CityIO instance instead the local udp listener [ ] Test and adjust with a real grid